oracle/weblogic-kubernetes-operator/documentation/4.0/content/samples/domains/domain-home-on-pv/sample.md

 `runAsGroup` in the security context under the `spec.serverPod.podSecurityContext` section of the Domain YAML file.
 The operator will use these values when setting the owner for files in the domain home directory.

-After the Domain is deployed, the operator creates the PV and PVC (if they are configured and do not already exist) and starts an 'introspector job' that converts your models included in the `domain creation image` and `config map` into a WebLogic configuration to initialize the Domain home on PV.
+After the Domain is deployed, the operator creates the PV and PVC (if they are configured and do not already exist) and starts an 'introspector job' that converts your models included in the `domain creation image` and `config map` into a WebLogic configuration to initialize the Domain on PV.

 ### Domain creation image

-The sample uses a `domain creation image` with the name `wdt-domain-image:WLS-v1` that you created in the [Building the domain creation image]({{< relref "/samples/domains/domain-home-on-pv/build-domain-creation-image.md" >}}) step.
-The WDT model files in this image define the initial WebLogic domain home on PV configuration.
+The sample uses a `domain creation image` with the name `wdt-domain-image:WLS-v1` that you created in the [Build the domain creation image]({{< relref "/samples/domains/domain-home-on-pv/build-domain-creation-image#build-the-domain-creation-image" >}}) step.
+The WDT model files in this image define the initial WebLogic Domain on PV configuration.
 The image contains:
 - A WebLogic Deploy Tooling installation (expected in an image’s `/auxiliary/weblogic-deploy` directory by default).
 - WDT model YAML, property, and archive files (expected in the directory `/auxiliary/models` by default).